 Alexander Groh is Professor of Finance and Director of the Entrepreneurial Finance Research Centre at EMLYON Business School, France.
 He has held visiting positions at The University of New South Wales, Sydney, Australia, IESE Business School, Barcelona, Spain, and INSEAD, Fontainebleau, France.
 His research focuses on VC and PE, and includes performance measurement and socio-economic determinants for the development of vibrant VC and PE markets.
-His papers have been published in the Journal of Banking and Finance, the Journal of Corporate Finance, the Journal of International Money and Finance, the European Financial Management Journal, the Journal of Alternative Investments, the Journal of Real Estate Finance and Economics, the Emerging Markets Review, and in Venture Capital, among others.
-He was involved in management training courses for the European Venture Capital and Private Equity Association (EVCA), and has worked for Quadriga Capital, a Frankfurt based Private Equity fund, since 1996.
+His papers have been published in the European Economic Review, the Journal of Banking and Finance, the Journal of Corporate Finance, the Journal of International Money and Finance, the European Financial Management Journal, the Journal of Alternative Investments, the Journal of Real Estate Finance and Economics, the Emerging Markets Review, and in Venture Capital, among others.
+He was involved in executive education courses for Invest Europe (formerly EVCA), and has worked for Quadriga Capital, a Frankfurt based Private Equity fund, since 1996.

-Dr. Alexander Groh was born in Frankfurt, Germany.
-He received a joint Master's Degree of Mechanical Engineering and Business Administration from Darmstadt University of Technology, where he also gained his Doctoral Degree in Finance.
+Dr. Groh received a joint Master's Degree of Mechanical Engineering and Business Administration from Darmstadt University of Technology, where he also gained his Doctoral Degree in Finance.